 01 | Because although it seems otherwise, Turkey is generally safe

-I totally understand after the recent events you may have safety concerns, but don’t let the media brainwash you.
+I totally understand after the recent events you may have safety concerns and not see any reasons to visit Turkey, but don’t let the media brainwash you.
 Turkey isn’t more unsafe for travelers than any other European country that has recently experienced terrorism.
-Even though the political situation might be a bit tense for a while and the threat from terrorism remains high, traveling to Turkey is generally fine.
+Even though the political situation might be a bit tense for a while and the threat of terrorism remains high, traveling to Turkey is generally fine.
 Most of the current problems are limited to certain areas (particularly the areas close to the border with Syria, some southern-eastern regions and the city of Diyarbakir).

-If Istanbul still sounds too crazy for you right now, you can always go to other places like Cappadocia, Ephesus or the coastals towns in the Aegean.
+If Istanbul still sounds too crazy for you right now, there are many other amazing places to visit in Turkey like Cappadocia, Ephesus or the coastal towns in the Aegean.
 I promise it is totally quiet over there!

 02 | Traveling to Turkey has never been cheaper